Malcolm Adiseshiah: In his honour

 Adiseshiah is remembered for significant awards, prizes, scholarships, and endowed chairs.
 The annual Malcolm Adiseshiah International Literacy Prize (value US $15,000) was awarded by UNESCO in 1998.
 The prize rewards organizations or individuals who displayed outstanding merit and achieved with particularly effective results in contributing to the fight for literacy among the member countries of UNESCO.

 The National Council of Applied Economic Research (NCAER]), New Delhi, in partnership with the Indian International Centre, New Delhi, and support of the Malcolm and Elizabeth Adiseshiah Trust, has organized the Malcolm Adiseshiah Mid-Year Review of the Indian Economy since 2011.NCAER prepares the annual review, and the proceedings are jointly published.

-A Founder’s Day Lecture by a distinguished social scientist is arranged annually in MIDS, Chennai.
+A Founder's Day Lecture by a distinguished social scientist is arranged annually in MIDS, Chennai.
 To commemorate Professor Adiseshiah's cosmopolitanism, a Visiting Professorial Chair has been instituted there whereby a scholar of distinction is invited to that position.
 The Malcolm and Elizabeth Adiseshiah Ph.D.
 Merit Scholarship is created to provide training and facilities for talented researchers to pursue high-quality academic research dedicated to development issues in Tamil Nadu.
-An award for the best teacher in economics in Tamil Nadu and prizes to winners of an essay-writing competition held for PG students of Chennai colleges are given annually at MIDS.

 The Malcolm Adiseshiah Award carries a cash grant of 200,000 rupees and a citation.
 It is given every year to a mid-career scholar who has made outstanding contributions to the field of Development Studies.
-It is instituted by MEAT and presented in a special ceremony in Chennai.
+It is instituted by M&EA Trust and presented in a special ceremony in Chennai.

-Malcolm S. Adiseshiah, Chair of Development Economics and Decentralised Planning, is instituted by MEAT in the Institute for Social Sciences, New Delhi.
+Malcolm S. Adiseshiah, Chair of Development Economics and Decentralised Planning, is instituted by M&EA Trust in the Institute for Social Sciences, New Delhi.

 The Emerald Jubilee Malcolm S. Adiseshiah Award, consisting of a gold medallion, a certificate and a shield, is given by the State Resource Centre, Chennai, every year to a district Collector who had made a significant contribution to the rehabilitation of child labor and for imparting vocational education to improve their lot.
 Adiseshiah was the first president of the center (an autonomous body under the Union Ministry of Human Resource) at its inception in 1973 and held the post for a decade.
 Dr. Malcolm Adiseshiah Award by the Tamil Nadu Board of Continuing Education and State Resource Centre for Non-Formal Education is given to a person recognizing his contribution to Adult Education at a function in commemoration of World Science Day.
 Dr. Malcolm Adiseshiah Award of Honour is also provided by them for outstanding community service.